 When you are in Royal City, you'll notice that it is more blue-collar than most other communities in America.
 51.66% of Royal City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Royal City is a city of farmers, fishers, or foresters, managers, and professionals.
 There are especially a lot of people living in Royal City who work in farm management occupations (35.50%), business and financial occupations (10.68%), and management occupations (9.52%).

-The citizens of Royal City are slightly less educated than the national average of 21.84% for the average city or town: 15.29% of adults in Royal City have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Royal City rank slightly lower than the national average.
+15.29% of adults 25 and older in Royal City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Royal City in 2022 was $20,635, which is low income relative to Washington and the nation.
 This equates to an annual income of $82,540 for a family of four.
 However, Royal City contains both very wealthy and poor people as well.